INCLUDES – Promoting just and inclusive mobility policies in European regions

 1 710 084 €

-- Assessing the current state of inclusion in transport and mobility planning and policies in partner regions.
+- Assessing the current state of inclusion in transport and mobility planning and policies in the partner regions.

 - Improving policies based on identified needs and knowledge gained from regional and interregional learning processes.